Did you miss these events on genomics, race, identity and difference? Catch the next one. Sign up to receive announcements of upcoming events.

 Professor Rick Kittles (University of Arizona) gave the inaugural lecture in GRID’s Race, Genetics and Health series.
 He used a variety of studies to illustrate the potential relationships between genetics and health disparities.

 The Cultural Conversations which were free and open to the public were facilitated by local experts in the fields of race relations and social justice.
 The format allowed small groups to exchange thoughts, opinions, and ideas as they reflected on their everyday lived experiences with race.
-Read more about the dialogues
+Read more about the conversations.

 I am interested in GRID’s special events and programs.
 I would like to subscribe to the mailing list.